sainishwanth/4chan-image-downloader/README.md

 - It will only download from threads in a single page (or from a single thread if you choose to do so)
 - It Will not Auto Check the Thread for new Images.
 Any images present in the thread at the time of running this script **ONLY** will be downloaded
+- It will automatically create sub folders inside the parent path (specified by the user) named after the thread (for all threads).
+- Images retain their original quality

 ## Requirements